Jan van Zanen: Mayor of The Hague

 On 1 July 2020, Van Zanen was appointed Mayor of The Hague.
 On 11 October 2020, during the Utrecht Rainbow Festival, he was presented with the Annie Brouwer-Korf Award 2020 for his contribution to the acceptance and visibility of the LGBTQ+-community.
+On 12 February 2021, Van Zanen was reappointed for a second term as president of the Association of Netherlands Municipalities following his move from Utrecht to The Hague.
 On 24 October 2021, the Spanish ambassador María Jesús Alonso Jiménez presented Van Zanen on behalf of King Felipe VI the Orden de Isabel la Católica in the rank of Commander (Encomienda).
 Van Zanen was decorated for his contribution to the relations between Spain and the Netherlands.
+On 9 November 2022, during the state visit of the President of Italy, he was appointed Grand Officer of the Order of Merit of the Italian Republic.